theheking/intro-to-r/content/4_dplyr.md

 ## same 16 rows were false for baseR and dplyr

 ```
-Think of any further checks that it would be good to do and how you would do them
+<b>Think of any further checks that it would be good to do and how you would do them</b>
 > E.g. Normal tissue should not have a tumour size

 ****